-title of the bill to reflect that it was now "[a] bill dealing with post-secondary education," notwithstanding that the bill governed business entity laws.289 Ultimately, the House concurred in the amended bill, including with the now flawed title.290
+of the provisions that it previously appeared in 2007 H.B.
+181. As part of these additions, unfortunately, a bill devoted to the laws governing business entities and up until then so titled received as well a title amendment, to the effect that it was now "A bill dealing with post-secondary education."
+Ultimately the House concurred in the amended bill, including with the now flawed title.

 In response to this mistake, the substantive provisions of 2007 H.B.
-223 have been reenacted.291 In addition to the reenactment of the substantive provisions of the 2007 legislation, the 2010 legislation makes clear that these provisions are to be applied as of June 26, 2007, which was the effective date of the 2007 legislation.292
+223 have been reenacted.241 In addition to the reenactment of the substantive provisions of the 2007 legislation, the 2010 legislation makes clear that these provisions are to be applied as of June 26, 2007, that having been the effective date of the 2007 legislation.242